mozilla/glean/docs/user/metrics/labeled_strings.md

 ## Configuration

-For example to record which kind of error occured in different stages of a login process - `"RuntimeException"` in the `"server_auth"` stage or `"invalid_string"` in the `"enter_email"` stage:
+For example to record which kind of error occurred in different stages of a login process - `"RuntimeException"` in the `"server_auth"` stage or `"invalid_string"` in the `"enter_email"` stage:

 ```YAML
 login: